Benjamin Sonnenberg

-Benjamin Sonnenberg (July 12, 1901 – September 6, 1978) was a Russian Empire-born American public relations consultant who represented celebrities and major corporations.
+Benjamin Sonnenberg (born Baruch Sonenberg; July 12, 1901 – September 6, 1978) was an American public relations consultant who represented celebrities and major corporations.
 He was best known for the lavish entertaining he hosted for clients and other notables at his Manhattan townhouse located at 19 Gramercy Park South.

 Background

-Sonnenberg was born in Brest-Litovsk, Russian Empire.
+Sonnenberg was born in Brest-Litovsk, Russian Empire (now Belarus), to Polish Jewish parents, Harry (Arje) Sonenberg from Warsaw and Ida (Chaya) Sonenberg from Kowel (now Ukraine).
 He began his life living in poverty in a small wooden hut.
-Because of this poverty, his family emigrated to the United States with his family in 1910 to Lower East Side, Manhattan, New York City.
+His father immigrated to New York in 1905 and began work in dry goods; Sonnenberg, his mother, and his two younger sisters, Mary (Masche) and Belle (Beile), moved to Warsaw; they joined Harry in New York in 1910 via the SS Birma.
+The family lived on the Lower East Side of Manhattan, New York City.

 Sonnenberg attended Public School No.62 and then DeWitt Clinton High School.
 He took part in drama and dance at Henry Street Settlement, where his mother was a cleaning lady.
 Miss Wald, the director, was very impressed with Ben.
 At the age of 16, she offered him a job as the leader of the boy's club, and in turn allowed him to continue his schooling and live at the settlement house.
 Two years later, Miss Wald helped him get a scholarship to study at Columbia College.
 He got a job covering Columbia University sports for the Brooklyn Eagle.
 This helped his writing skills to become a publicist.

 He married Hilda Kaplan in March 1924.
 Brendan Gill, a close friend of Sonnenberg claimed, "Ben wanted to be remembered as he was in his prime."
 His will was written on December 7, 1977 after he learned he was terminally ill with throat cancer.
 The will directed his executors of this estate to destroy all his files and papers.
 Sonnenberg died in New York City at age 77 of a heart attack on September 6, 1978.